Length of exchange: Spring semester or academic year

 Doshisha University is located in Kyoto, a city with thousands of temples, traditional wooden Japanese style houses, and immaculate gardens.
 There are over 17 UNESCO World Heritage sites throughout the city.
 By spending a year or semester in Kyoto, it is possible to see many of these spectacular sites in different seasons, with the cherry blossoms of spring or the deep red leaves of fall.
 Kyoto’s history comes from being the ancient capital of Japan for over 1,000 years until the Meiji Restoration when it was moved to Tokyo.

 Every area in Japan is known for its specialty foods, and the best place to explore Kyoto’s unique pickles, fish, fruits, and other delicacies is the Nishiki Market.
 Gion is known for its traditional Japanese cuisine and geisha artists.
 With its central location on Honshu Island, Kyoto is a good starting point for trips to other areas of Japan such as the International District of Osaka, the mountains of Nagano, Mt.
 Fuji of Shizuoka, or the city of Tokyo.
-Longer trips on the Shinkansen can take you to more distant locations like Hokkaido and Kumamoto.
+Longer trips on the Shinkansen can take you to more distant locations like Kumamoto.